xi/notification-hub/README.md

 -	Notifications are never displayed directly on screen to avoid distraction.
 -	If there are notifications, a status indicator is displayed.
 Clicking on that indicator reveals the current notifications in a menu.
--	Notifications are group by application.
+-	Notifications are grouped by application.
 Only the latest notification for each application is shown.
 -	Clicking on a notification removes it from the menu.

 ## Dependencies